×

 What do people find most challenging about the culture in Vietnam?

 "My biggest challenge was getting a visa every time.
 I've been here for 9 years now.
 I originally came here on a business visa that the Vietnamese Embassy issued.
 At that time I didn't know that, technically, I was supposed to apply for a work permit after getting a job.
 Since I was "retired", living off of savings and eventually Social Security, I didn't work.
 So I had to borrow $15,000 to invest in a company and get an investors visa.
 The length of stay for business visas keep changing.
 Sometimes it's a year, with a "renewal" every three months and then a border run to get a new one, and sometimes it's only 30 days.
-I wish they would implement a retirement visa for those of us who just want to retire and enjoy life," said one person in Ho Chi Minh City.
+I wish they would implement a retirement visa for those of us who just want to retire and enjoy life," said one expat in Ho Chi Minh City.

 View More Answers